Saving clothes from the landfill—one pair of jeans at a time

 Stepping into the Clothes Closet on campus—where racks of winter coats, jeans, sweaters and shirts are neatly displayed—students can discover any number of new wardrobe items for free.

-Thanks to the work of students from the Black Student Alliance and other students completing sustainability minors, the Clothes Closet in the Center for Diversity (Sisson Hall 233) has been transformed into a thoughtfully organized resource that meets the needs of their classmates.
+Thanks to the work of students from the Black Student Alliance (BSA) and students completing their sustainability minors, the Clothes Closet in the Center for Diversity (Sisson Hall 233) has been transformed into a thoughtfully organized resource that meets the needs of their classmates.

 “Sustainability isn’t just the simple things—recycle your own stuff, throw out your garbage—it’s having a culture where people want to do what’s right, people want to push for this better system—like what we’re doing here with the Clothes Closet."

-First developed by members of the Center for Diversity, the Clothes Closet has continued to divert clothing destined for the landfill into the hands of students on campus.
+First developed by members of the Center for Diversity (CFD), the Clothes Closet has continued to divert clothing destined for the landfill into the hands of students on campus.

-“If I had to guess, it was over five to six tons of clothes in bags that we sorted through, into different categories,” Tito said.
+“If had to guess, there were over five to six tons of clothes in bags that we sorted through, into different categories,” Tito said.
 “Anybody can stop by, grab anything they need, and be on their way.
 You don’t have to sign any papers or scan any QR codes, just walk in, take clothes, and leave.”

-Clothing donations have continued to pour in over the past year, with a significant influx arriving during a “freecycle” event at the end of the academic year, where bins are placed at seven residence halls for students and their families to donate unwanted clothing, kitchen supplies, bedding, office supplies, toiletries and dormitory accessories and appliances as they move out.
+Clothing donations have continued to pour in over the past year, with a significant influx arriving during a “freecycle” event at the end of the academic year, where bins are placed at seven residence halls for students and their families to donate unwanted clothing, kitchen supplies, bedding, office supplies, toiletries, and appliances as they move out.

 “We had a big decrease in the [trash] bill just from move-out time last year.
 We think a lot of it is the culture that we’re building on campus,” Gould explained.
 “I’m also a business major, so for me it’s interesting seeing the financial side of it also.
 Obviously, the planet, recycling and reusing are important, but seeing the impact that it can have financially is pretty cool to me.”